fbpx

 by Jaida Grey Eagle

-A person with dark hair faces away as their colorful sequined regalia with rainbow-colored fringe flails in the air.
+A person with dark hair facing away as their colorful sequined regalia with rainbow-colored fringe flails in the air.

 Local and national attendees participated and people danced with and for their communities at the inaugural powwow of its kind in western South Dakota.